 The Collect, Store, Validate Pattern

-What is the best way to build a flat-file management solution around the CsvPath Language?
+What is the best flat-file management solution for the CsvPath Language?

-The CsvPath Language is first and foremost a declarative validation language.
-It provides strong validation for delimited tabular data using structural schemas and data validation rules.
-As the most capable and advanced such tool, it is very focused-to-task.
+The CsvPath Language is a declarative validation language.
+It provides strong validation for delimited and tabular data using structural schemas and data validation rules.
+As the most capable and advanced such tool, it is very focused on its task.

-The CsvPath Library implements the CsvPath Language, and goes beyond it to provide a framework for onboarding and offboarding flat files with confidence.
-You could use the CsvPath Language in all sorts of ways.
-The Library is, however, opinionated.
-It nudges you in the direction of the Collect, Store, Validate Pattern.
+The CsvPath Framework implements the CsvPath Language, and goes far beyond it to provide a prebuilt preboarding process that acts as the trusted publisher to the data lake and applications.
+You can use CsvPath Language in all sorts of ways.
+The Framework, however, is opinionated.
+It is all about the Collect, Store, Validate Pattern.

 Design patterns make it easy to reuse proven approaches and communicate about designs.
-The Collect, Store, Validate Pattern is a narrowly focused architecture for landing and distributing flat files with tabular data.
-CsvPath Language validation is core to the pattern, but there is much more.
+The Collect, Store, Validate Pattern is a narrowly focused architecture for landing data files, identifying, validating, and upgrading them, and publishing known-good data for downstream consumers.
+It fills the gap between MFT (managed file transfer) and the typical data lake architecture.
+CsvPath Language validation is core to the pattern, but there is so much more.

 So, back to Collect, Store, Validate.
 The CSV Pattern structures the interstitial space where files enter the organization.
 It is also applicable to where and how flat-files leave the organization, but let's set that slightly simpler problem aside for now.
 The space between where a file stops being data in-flight in an on-the-wire protocol and where it is loaded into a data lake is the CSV Pattern's focus.
 In some cases there is a soft-focus distinction between the CSV Pattern and the data lake, but let's set that gray area aside for the moment as well.